sierraobryan/xkcdoc/README.md

   - ComicShort(title, id) -> might be about to just pass around the id and skip this all together?
   - ComicShortForHistory(title, id, link, isFavorite, timestamp)
   - ComicShortWithTag(title, id, link?, tag, timestamp)
-  - Note: no nesting objects because they don't play as nice with room
+  - Note: no nesting objects because they don't play as nice with room or at least it's not as <i>easy</i>
   - Note: link for potential Gridview Layout Manager
 - Might have gone a little heavy handed with the observing
 - <s>Add error screens (ie, no favorites images)</s>